How to share Gmail inbox among GSuite users

 [email protected] app for GSuite shares all incoming/outgoing emails of GSuite shared group.
 The service monitors inboxes of the shared group members; finds the direct and indirect messages related to the shared group and copies the missing emails to the Gmail inboxes of all members.

 - Administrators control the email sharing of the group for all GSuite users of the organization;

 - The service works for all types of email clients: web, desktop, or mobile;

 - Team members don't need to reply from the group email address (e.g., [email protected]) and can use personal email addresses (e.g., [email protected]).

 - No issue tracking features;

 - No free subscription plans.

-Collaborative Inbox, Auto BCC, and support@all are affordable solutions with the functionality limited to essential components.
+Collaborative Inbox, Auto BCC, and [email protected] are affordable solutions with the functionality limited to essential components.
 If you need more advanced CRM solution, check GSuite Marketplace, but prepare to pay twice as many as for the G Suite subscription.